zio/zio-quill/docs/writing-queries.md

 This means that in SQL Server, for a batch-size of 100, you can only insert into a table of up to 21 columns.

-In the future, we hope to alleviate this issue by directly substituting variables into `?` variables before the query is executed however such functionality could potentially come at the risk of SQL-injection vunerabilities.
+In the future, we hope to alleviate this issue by directly substituting variables into `?` variables before the query is executed however such functionality could potentially come at the risk of SQL-injection vulnerabilities.

 ## Printing Queries